Courses Offered: Core + Pathways (Watha Endeavour House)

 What will I study?

-- Design concepts and processes
+- Design concepts and processes to develop practical projects.

-- The impact of past, current and emerging technologies on the individual, society and environments
+- The impact of past, current and emerging technologies on the individual, society and environments.

 - The work of designers and the issues and trends that influence their work